-- (a) the financial report presents fairly, in all material respects the financial position of the Royal Automobile Association of South Australia and the consolidated entity as of 30 June 2011 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and Associations Incorporations Act South Australia 1985; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- (a). the financial report presents fairly, in all material respects, the financial position of the consolidated entity as of 30 June 2012, and it's financial performance and cash flows for the year then ended in accordance with Australian Accounting Standards and Associations Incorporation Act 1985 (South Australia); and - (b). the financial report also complies with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-Ernst & Young
+Ernst & Young Adelaide